-Looking for part-time work?
-Many UVA students obtain part-time jobs during the academic year and summer.
-Opportunities exist on Grounds as well as in the surrounding community.
+Many students visit the UVA Career Center to inquire about on-Grounds and local employment opportunities.
+Opportunities exist on-Grounds as well as in the surrounding community.
 Handshake is UVA's comprehensive employment management system and is a centralized resource for student employment.

-Hiring for the academic year will begin in July.
-Both Work-Study and non-Work-Study part-time positions on Grounds and in the local Charlottesville community will be posted on Handshake.
-Additional opportunities can be found below.
+Hiring for the academic year will begin in August.
+Both work-study and non-work-study part-time positions on Grounds and in the local Charlottesville community will be posted on Handshake.

 Students must complete the mandatory paperwork through the Business Operations area within their hiring unit before beginning work.
 These forms are required by law and include the INS I-9 form, the W-4, and M-4.
 The University requires students to have a Direct Deposit Decision form on file as well.
 Students should not apply for jobs until they've completed these forms.